ShizgalP/A-new-model-of-brain-reward-circuitry/README.md

 Figures.pdf contains the 12 figures for the main manuscript (manuscript.pdf), whereas supporting_information_figures.pdf contains the 37 figures for the supporting-information file, supporting_information_text.pdf.

 Matlab_Live_Script.mlx contains the simulation code associated with the manuscript.
-This file should run on recent versions of Matlab (it was created in R2019b).
+External figures imported by the Live Script are contained in Imported_figures_for_Live_Script.zip.

+The Live Script should run on any version of Matlab from R2018a onwards.
+The script hasn’t been tested on earlier versions, but it may run on versions as far back as R2016a.

 Live-Script_instructions.pdf explains how to install and run the Live Script.
 Matlab_Live_Script.html displays the Live Script in a browser.